farajayh/wallet-service/README.md

 - To run tests, do: php artisan test
 - To seed the database: php artisan db:seed
 - Run the application: php artisan serve
-- To schedule running of CRON job, create this cron job entry: * * * * * cd /path-to-the-application-directory && php artisan schedule:run >> /dev/null 2>&1
+- To schedule running of CRON job script, create this cron job entry: * * * * * cd /path-to-the-application-directory && php artisan schedule:run >> /dev/null 2>&1
 - The CRON job can also be run manually by running: php artisan wallet:verify-wallets-balance

 ## Technologies Used